 - Leg Pain or Claudication

 It’s important to consult with your doctor before beginning any sort of treatment via medication, as they may not be necessary for very long periods of time.

 Changes in Your Lifestyle

-If your PAD is not causing claudication or another serious issue, your doctor will likely suggest a series of lifestyle changes that can help alleviated your PAD symptoms over time.
+If your PAD is not causing claudication or another serious issue, your doctor will likely suggest a series of lifestyle changes that can help alleviate your PAD symptoms over time.
 These changes may include:

 As a direct cause to the constriction of your arteries, quitting smoking is often the first recommendation.
 Even if you do not currently have PAD, it is recommended to stop smoking in order to prevent PAD in the future.